 Andrew W. Mellon Fellowship for art historical research

-The Andrew W. Mellon Foundation will enable one PhD candidate annually to base part of their research at the Rijksmuseum.
+The Andrew W. Mellon Foundation enables PhD candidates in the History of Art to base part of their research at the Rijksmuseum.
 This is a one-year Fellowship, with the possibility of renewal for one additional year.